Objectives and Key Results (OKRs) 🎯

 Individual OKRs

-Team members set personal OKRs in collaboration with their managers, supporting team and company objectives.
+Team members set personal OKRs in collaboration with their managers, supporting both team and company objectives.

 OKR Cycle